michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0012.md

 - v: be in equilibrium during a flight
 - n: attitude of an aircraft in flight when allowed to take its own orientation
 ### Family
-trim: trimly, trimmed, trimmer, trimmest, trimming, trimness, trims+;trimmed: untrimmed;trimmer: trimmers;trimming: trimmings
+- trim: trimly, trimmed, trimmer, trimmest, trimming, trimness, trims+
+- trimmed: untrimmed
+- trimmer: trimmers
+- trimming: trimmings
 ### Examples
 - A trim black dress, its neckline marked by tiny silver squares, halts just above the knee.
 - Trim the chicken thighs of scraggy bits of skin.